About Irvina

 More about Irvina:

 Her journalism and essays have appeared in Knock LA, the Orange County Register, the Los Angeles Times, and across feminist and healthcare platforms.
-She’s delivered over 100 talks across the U.S. and has worked in the mental healthcare field for more than a decade.
+She’s delivered talks across the U.S. and has worked in the mental healthcare field for more than a decade.
 Her commentary has aired on the Trinity Broadcasting Network and reached diverse audiences through workshops, schools, and street art installations.

 Irvina holds an MFA in Creative Writing and a BA in Photojournalism.
 She is currently a presenter with the National Alliance on Mental Illness (NAMI).
 Her creative and advocacy work centers themes of outsider identity, systemic injustice, and the power of telling inconvenient truths.